 I have found probiotics mixed into unscented body lotion to be a big help.

-I follow that with the Yes to Tomatoes Charcoal Wipes (warning they are scented), to wipe the remaining small amount off of the skin (I have also used to them to protect items like cards).
+When HT was really bad I would follow that with the Yes to Tomatoes Charcoal Wipes (warning they are scented), to wipe the remaining small amount of HT off of the skin (I have also used to them to protect items like cards).

 I have also used EM1 and cedar tea to wipe down my skin.

 Swimming in a chlorine pool has been a good way to decon, I have found, and many others have too.
 I have not found it hard to decon from my skin and hair, personally.
 Though some have a lot of struggles with their hair.

 I haven’t had my hair be prone to contamination but others have.
 They have used baking soda, essential oil shampoo, anti-dandruff shampoo, and other strategies.